Wire-Network/wire-cdt/docs/kv-multi-index.md

 ## Overview

-The API surface is identical to the EOSIO `multi_index`.
+`sysio::multi_index` is a drop-in replacement for the EOSIO `multi_index`.
+Existing contracts compile and run unchanged.
 Under the hood, primary rows are stored as 24-byte KV keys and secondary indices use the `kv_idx_*` intrinsics, but from the contract author's perspective the interface is the same.

 Key properties: